plone/plone.app.caching/docs/caching-proxies.rst

 was modified.
 There are three general strategies for dealing with this:

 * Since resources are cached in the proxy based on their URL, you can "invalidate" the cached copy by changing an item's URL when it is updated.
+This approach has the benefit of also being able to
-  This is the approach taken by Plone's ResourceRegistries (``portal_css``, ``portal_javascript`` & co): in production mode, the links that are inserted into Plone's content pages for resource managed by ResourceRegistries contain a time-based token, which changes when the ResourceRegistries are updated.
-This approach has the benefit of also being able to "invalidate" content stored in a user's browser cache.
+  "invalidate" content stored in a user's browser cache.

 * All caching proxies support setting timeouts.
 This means that content may